 An effective but expensive solution, that requires continuous aftercare.
 This is what triggered the Dutch waste management industry, national and local governments and research institutes, to investigate a more sustainable and efficient solution.

-A strictly supervised research programme into sustainable landfill management (abbreviated in dutch: iDS) is to be conducted in three Dutch provinces.
+A strictly supervised research programme into sustainable landfill management (abbreviated in dutch: iDS) is conducted in three Dutch provinces.
+The iDS project is investigating whether it is possible to break down the contamination in landfill sites and neutralise it so that everlasting aftercare is either minimised or eliminated all together.
+Sustainable landfill management involves the addition of water and/or air to the landfill site to boost the organic decomposition process.
 With this research programme, we are working on a cost-effective approach that doesn’t burden future generations.

 Please find below an animation on the research programme at the Dutch landfills and links to the publications available in English.